 Governments agreed the outline of a system for monitoring and verifying that countries are doing what they have pledged.
 The transparency framework aims to provide clarity on how countries are cutting emissions, adapting to climate impacts and providing (or spending) climate finance.
 Compliance will be ‘non-punitive’.

 Richer countries will have more stringent measures to follow than Least Developed Countries and Small Island Developing States, as the Agreement recognises their ‘special circumstances’.

-The Paris Agreement will take force when it has been signed or ratified by at least 55 nations counting for at least 55% of global greenhouse gas emissions.
+The Paris Agreement was designed to come into force when it was signed or ratified by at least 55 nations counting for at least 55% of global greenhouse gas emissions.

 Reaction to the Paris Agreement was almost universally positive.
 David Cameron said that the world had taken ‘…vital steps to ensure that our children and grandchildren will see that we did our duty in securing the future of our planet’.
 US President Barack Obama highlighted the legacy to future generations, saying that the Paris Agreement ‘sends a powerful signal that the world is firmly committed to a low-carbon future’.

 UN Secretary-General Ban Ki-moon highlighted similar themes, saying that ‘markets now have the clear signal they need to unleash the full force of human ingenuity and scale up investments that will generate low-emissions, resilient growth.
 What was once unthinkable has now become unstoppable.’